Fall 2015 Enrollment

 Prepared to be the Best

-Davis & Elkins takes pride in preparing students to succeed on campus as well as after graduation.
+Davis & Elkins College takes pride in preparing students to succeed on campus as well as after graduation.
 The people from whom students learn at D&E appreciate that success takes many forms: professional achievement, financial security, rewarding relationships, and a personal sense of fulfillment and accomplishment.

-As always, Davis & Elkins also intends for its graduates to enter the world as thoughtful citizens and participants in society.
+As always, Davis & Elkins College also intends for its graduates to enter the world as thoughtful citizens and participants in society.
 This means that D&E is concerned not only with intellectual growth, but also with each student’s social, personal, and spiritual growth.
-The path to success comes in many forms, and Davis & Elkins College is prepared to help students find them.
+The path to success comes in many forms, and Davis & Elkins College is prepared to help students find theirs.

 Every D&E senior is required to complete a senior capstone experience.
 These projects vary from program to program, but the expectations are the same.
 Students integrate learning in their chosen fields with the general academic skills they study in other classes.